 So you take 2011, which is the date of last activity on the account, and subtract it from 2016 and get five years.
-Now you look at the state where you made the transaction or where you currently live, whichever one is greater, then you compare that number of years to five years.
+Now you look at the state where you made the transaction or where you currently live, whichever one is greater, then you compare that time period to five years.

-If the number is greater than five, you know whoever is trying to collect the debt has a legal right to pursue me.
-However, if the statute of limitations is less than five years, you can tell the collection agency to go jump in a lake because you don’t legally have to pay the debt.
+If the number is greater than five, they a legal right to pursue the debt.
+However, if the statute of limitations is less than five years, you don’t legally have to pay the debt.

 Should I make a partial payment?

-Now you may think to yourself that legally the statute of limitations has expired on my debt so I don’t have to pay but since I did technically borrow the money maybe I should make some kind of partial payment.
+You may think to yourself that legally the time to collect on your debt has expired so I don’t have to pay but since I did technically borrow the money maybe I should make some kind of partial payment.
 While that is a very noble sentiment, you should realize the implications of what you’re doing.

 In our example above, the day of last activity was in 2011, but now that you’ve made a payment in 2016 that starts the clock all over again.